 Will healthcare insurance cover the costs of my profiling tests?

 Personalized cytometric profiling is not covered by Medicare.
 Likewise, most private insurance carriers deny claims for cytometric profiling services.
 However, there is no reason you should not file an insurance claim for your cytometric profiling services and actively pursue payment.
 To avoid paying for cytometric profiling, carriers often use the standard catch-phrase "not medically necessary."
 Carriers conveniently use this phrase to indicate that a service might be valid and even useful but, in their view, the service is not absolutely essential to treat the patient.
-In the case of cytometric profiling, carriers justify their position by citing the fact that most chemotherapy today is still administered to patients using the flawed trial and error method and so, in their logic, patients obvioulsy can be treated without testing for individual drug suceptibility.
+In the case of cytometric profiling, carriers justify their position by citing the fact that most chemotherapy today is still administered to patients using the flawed trial and error method.
+Using that logic, carriers assert that patients can be treated without testing for individual drug suceptibility.
 We regret that carriers invoke this short-sighted reasoning as an excuse to avoid paying for a valuable service that is well-validated in more than 150 peer-reveiwed clinical studies.
 We continue to advocate for coverage by the various carriers but, at the present time, the burden of payment generally falls to the patient.
 We are sorry for this and we do try very hard to keep our costs to the absolutute mininimum.

 Is Personalized Cytometric Cancer Profiling available to persons living outside of the U.S.?